-from the desk of the GOOEY Overlord
+from the desk of the Supreme Chancellor

 You’re starved for fun.
 I can see it in your weary little eyes.
 You’re groveling in a poorly lit corner, mascara running down your cheeks, over someone’s latest sad attempt at pretending to be Edgar Allen Poe.
 Dark and ultra-meaningful art has you in an anaconda chokehold, and by gosh, it’s not going to let go until it crushes your ribs, gapes its jaw, and swallows you like a Costco hotdog.